UBC-MDS/wine_quality_predictor_group1/README.md

 Python and packages listed in `environment.yml` file.
 This has been used in the creation of `conda-linux-64.lock` file which is used in creation of the Docker container.

 ## License
-This project is licensed under the terms described in the LICENSE.md file.
+This project is licensed under the terms described in the LICENSE.md file, under MIT License and Creative Commons License.